 Copyright © Nucleus Medical Media, Inc.

-This condition can be difficult to diagnose.
-Underlying conditions may be fatal before it is found.
 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 The doctor may refer you to specialists.

 Primary amyloidosisSecondary amyloidosis—an aggressive treatment of the underlying inflammatory process or diseaseHereditary amyloidodis

 Stem cells are immature cells.
 They are

 to replace damaged or diseased cells.
 This process is used in:

 Primary amyloidodis—Your own immature blood cells are transfused.
 This process is called autologous stem cell transplant.
 Medicines, like chemotherapy drugs, may be used with this treatment.Hereditary amyloidodis—Cells are transplanted from a donor body.

 This is the removal of a diseased organ and transfer of a healthy donor organ to the recipient.
 In these cases, it is the liver or kidney.
 It may be done in all major forms of amyloidosis.
 In the case of hereditary amyloidosis, it may stop the progression of the disease.

 .
 This can decrease the production of amyloid.
 It may be done for primary and secondary amyloidodis.

 Treatments for all forms of amyloidosis include: Medications—such as diuretics to rid your body of excess fluid and steroids to relieve inflammationDietary changes—The diet chosen will depend on the organ affected and related complications.Hospice—Treatment to relieve pain and suffering from progressively fatal complications.